|The New Fire-Proof Hotel LaSalle, Chicago, Illinois. (1910)|

 Some Interesting Figures Presented In Chicago Fire Department's Consolidated Report.

-At the time of Fire Engineering's July account of the fatal Hotel LaSalle fire in Chicago, on June 5, 1946, was written, many details of the fire department's operation were lacking.
+When Fire Engineering's July account of the fatal Hotel LaSalle fire in Chicago on June 5, 1946, was written, many details of the fire department's operation needed to be included.

 The duration of the fire (fire department operations) was three hours and thirty-two minutes.